 Couple Hugging

-We are Elevatus Training, a national leader in healthy relationships, sexuality, and intellectual and developmental disabilities and autism (I/DD).
-We offer evidence-informed and trauma-informed products to help professionals, educators, self-advocates, and parents confidently navigate the topic of healthy relationships and sexuality.
+Welcome to Elevatus Training, a national leader in healthy relationships, sexuality, and intellectual and developmental disabilities and autism (I/DD).
+We offer comprehensive, age-appropriate products and workshops that help professionals, educators, self-advocates, and parents confidently teach and discuss healthy relationships and sexuality.

 Elevatus Training was founded by Katherine McLaughlin, M.Ed., an AASECT-Certified Sexuality Educator (CSE) with more than 30 years of experience in sexuality education and disability support.
 She is the CEO and lead trainer for Elevatus Training.